SFU-CMPT-201/lecture-notes/07-threads.md

   print out the value of `cnt`.
 Run it multiple times and see the outputs.
     * The outputs should be *non-deterministic*, meaning the behavior should be different every time the program runs.
+    * This is as oppose to *deterministic* behavior where a program behaves the same way every time it runs.
+    * The execution of a concurrent program is typically non-deterministic.
 * This problem is known as the *data race problem*.
     * If you run multiple threads on different cores, they run at the same time.
     * If you perform an addition in a C program, it appears to be a single operation but it is not.